 Throughout history, Cathedrals have been a sacred space, of healing and solace.
 They have offered a haven for prayer, for reflection, for remembering, for commemoration and for celebration.
 Here in St Davids, people have felt the nearness of God, and the touch of God’s compassionate love, in their joys and in their sorrows, for over 14 centuries.

-The Dean and Chapter of St Davids Cathedral are delighted that we can once again open for Sunday Choral Eucharist and Sunday Evensong, as well as Choral Evensong on most Thursdays and Fridays and alternate Mondays.
+The Dean and Chapter of St Davids Cathedral are again open for Sunday Choral Eucharist and Sunday Evensong, as well as Choral Evensong on most Thursdays and Fridays and alternate Mondays.
 We are now only open for prayer and private reflection from Monday to Saturday 10:00am to 3:00pm.
 We look forward to welcoming you, and pray that here you may find God’s comfort, strength, and all else that you need during these continuing challenging times.
 May he answer your prayers for yourself, for those you care for, and for all that is on your heart and mind.